ASDP Indonesia Ferry

-ASDP Indonesia Ferry, or popularly known as ASDP, is an Indonesian state-owned passenger ferry operator.
-The company is headquartered in Central Jakarta and has 29 branches in 4 regional offices across Indonesia.
-As of 2020, it operates 160 ships throughout Indonesia, serves 49 million passengers, making it one of the largest ferry operators in the world.
+ASDP Indonesia Ferry (ASDP) is an Indonesian state-owned passenger ferry operator.
+The company is headquartered in Central Jakarta and has 27 branches in four regional offices across Indonesia.
+As of 2025, it operates 226 ships throughout the country, serves 49 million passengers, making it one of the largest ferry operators in the world.

 History

-ASDP was originally established during the reign of President Soeharto, precisely in 1973 which was carried out by the PASDF (Proyek Angkutan Sungai, Danau, dan Ferry — River, Lake and Ferry Transportation Project) under the auspices of the Directorate of River, Lake and Ferry Transportation Traffic (DLLASDF), Directorate General of Land Transportation of Ministry of Transportation.
-Soeharto wanted to connect the land route from Banda Aceh in northernmost corner of Sumatra to Lospalos in easternmost corner of Timor Island.
+ASDP was originally established in 1973 during the presidency of Soeharto, under the PASDF (Proyek Angkutan Sungai, Danau, dan Ferry — River, Lake, and Ferry Transportation Project) within the Directorate of River, Lake, and Ferry Transportation Traffic (DLLASDF) and the Directorate General of Land Transportation of the Ministry of Transportation.
+Soeharto aimed to connect the land route from Banda Aceh, at the northernmost tip of Sumatra, to Lospalos in the easternmost part of Timor Island.

-On its journey PASDF was changed to PASDP (Proyek Angkutan Sungai Danau dan Penyeberangan — River, Lake, and Crossing Transportation Project) in 1980 and in 1992 it changed to PT Angkutan Sungai Danau dan Penyeberangan (Persero).
-In 2004 its name changed into PT ASDP Indonesia Ferry (Persero), as part of a business transformation process and branding.
+In 1980, PASDF was changed to PASDP (Proyek Angkutan Sungai Danau dan Penyeberangan — River, Lake, and Crossing Transportation Project), and in 1992 it became PT Angkutan Sungai Danau dan Penyeberangan (Persero).
+In 2004, the company adopted its current name, PT ASDP Indonesia Ferry (Persero), as part of a business transformation and rebranding process.

+Ira Puspadevi served as president director of PT ASDP Indonesia Ferry from 2017 until 2024.
+In 2025, she and two colleagues were convicted over the acquisition of PT Jembatan Nusantara, which investigators said caused financial losses to the state.

 Fleet and ports

-As of 2019, ASDP owned and operated 151 ships as well as 34 dedicated ferry ports across Indonesia.
+As of 2025, ASDP owns and operates 226 ships of various sizes as well as 36 dedicated ferry ports across Indonesia.